-During the years that followed, a number of reports were made that Frenchmen were attempting to trade with the Quartelejo Apache and other Plains Indians.
+Several reports were made during the years that followed that Frenchmen were attempting to trade with the Quartelejo Apache and other Plains Indians.
 To protect their claim upon the Great Plains, the Spanish sent Pedro de Villasur from Santa Fe with 40 Spanish soldiers and about 60 Indian allies to check New France’s growing influence in the area in 1720.
-After passing through El Cuartelejo and making their way to Nebraska, they were attacked by the Pawnee and Otoe Indians who killed 36 of the Spaniards, 10 of their Indian allies, and a French guide.
-The survivors then retreated back to New Mexico.
+After passing through El Cuartelejo and making their way to Nebraska, they were attacked by the Pawnee and Otoe Indians, who killed 36 of the Spaniards, 10 of their Indian allies, and a French guide.
+The survivors then retreated to New Mexico.
 Reportedly the attack was made at the urging of the Frenchmen.

-By 1763 and the French had retreated from the area and the pueblo was abandoned with only a mound and a few irrigation ditches remaining.
-Eventually, its walls decayed and the structure was buried by the drifting soil.
+By 1763, the French had retreated from the area, and the pueblo was abandoned with only a mound and a few irrigation ditches remaining.
+Eventually, its walls decayed, and the drifting soil buried the structure.

 As American explorers made their way west, the pueblo was unknown.
 However, archeologists rediscovered El Quartelejo in 1898.
 Afterward, the site was excavated to reveal that the pueblo was a seven-room structure, enough to house a small band of Indians.
 Near the pueblo are traces of shallow ditches extending from the nearby springs that were likely used to irrigate crops in nearby fields.

-In 1964, the El Quartelejo ruins were designated as a National Historic Landmark.
-Several years later, the pueblo and the immediate area became part of the Scott Lake State Park when it was in 1971.
-The outline of the ruins were then restored and interpretive markers were placed.
+In 1964, the El Quartelejo ruins were designated a National Historic Landmark.
+Several years later, the pueblo and the immediate area became part of the Scott Lake State Park in 1971.
+The outline of the ruins were then restored, and interpretive markers were placed.
 The site is owned and administered by the Kansas State Society, Daughters of the American Revolution.

 Scott Lake State Park is located 12 miles north of Scott City, west of U.S. Highway 83.